AT&T is a solid choice for nomads seeking cellular coverage to provide mobile internet on their journey.

 The upfront costs are typically minimal (ranging from $5-250 depending on if a MiFi/Hotspot/Router device is included), but the monthly costs are generally substantially higher than the actual cost the broker is paying for the line.

-Dealing with Third Party Vendors and Why the Pricing Range?
+Dealing with Third-Party Vendors and Why the Pricing Range?

-And some are plans based on the prepaid plans (including the prepaid tablet plan - usually the lower priced vendors) that might be subject to limitations like network management, lower priority service, lack of roaming or video throttling.
+And some are plans based on the prepaid plans (including the now retired prepaid tablet plan or other plans not intended for hotspot devices) that might be subject to limitations like network management, lower priority service, lack of roaming or video throttling.

 What You Need to Know

 - Expect to pay $5 - 250 upfront depending on what is included.
 There may also be re-activation fees should you let service lapse.

 - Have a Back-Up Option: We highly recommend having an alternate way online if you rely on one of these plans.
 Remember, these plans can get shut down with little notice (for contract breach, your vendor not paying their bill, etc).

 Resellers may show 'out of stock' depending on current inventory and availability.
 And plans may actually come with data caps.
 Please be sure to read each vendor's fine print - and ask questions - before committing to purchasing a device or paying an up-front fee.